 This British pub (with dual locations east and west of the Strip) is open 24 hours a day, but really comes alive when soccer is on.
 That could be in the middle of the night when games are broadcast live from other parts of the world.
 Crown & Anchor makes a point to show as many Premier League games as possible, giving Brits an opportunity to watch their favorite teams while chowing down on a Cornish Pasty or Jumbo Yorkshire Pudding.
-The bar also has specials during Golden Knights games (like half-off appetizers) and "American football" games.
+The bar also has specials during Golden Knights (like half-off appetizers) and "American football" games.
 All-you-can-eat fish n' chips are served Mondays after 5 pm.
 If sports aren't your thing, there's always video poker or gossiping about Harry and Meghan.

 How to book: Just walk in or place an order via ChowNow.

-Sporting Life originally built its reputation as a sports bar for foodies, and while the menu seems more streamlined these days, there's still unexpected, ambitious stuff like deconstructed chicken pot pie and a tender, marinated skirt steak, the vegetable lo mein, or churro fries.
+Sporting Life originally built its reputation as a sports bar for foodies, and while the menu seems more streamlined these days, you can still have fun with cool stuff like a tender marinated skirt steak, the vegetable lo mein, or churro fries.
 There's also plenty of space, a casino-style digital odds board, a bar made with wood from a 1920s basketball court, and individually controlled TVs so you don't have to watch the Lakers if you don't want to.
 The bar takes pride in its craft beer selection and the mac n' cheese is made with brown ale from local brewer Tenaya Creek.
 Sporting Life is the party headquarters for Ohio State fans and alumni, but also draws big crowds for trivia nights, poker tournaments, and any big sports event.
 A second sister location, Sporting Life Home Field, is now open west of the Strip on Sahara with a more reserved menu.

 How to book: No reservations, but ask about private events.

 No apostrophe needed.
 Blondies is probably the best sports bar you'll find in the middle of a shopping mall.
 It has more than 40 big screens, including one that's 12-feet long, and one of the best happy hour deals on the Strip.
-All-you-can-drink specials are offered on domestic drafts 3-6 pm and 9 pm-midnight Monday-Friday.
+All-you-can-drink specials are offered on wells and drafts 3-6 pm Monday-Friday.
 Between baseball, football, and whatever the international tourists want to see (usually soccer) there's always a game worth watching any time of day.
 A deep breakfast menu will get you through any early morning game.

 How to book: Reservations and specials are available for special events.

 If you need a sports bar to feel like an attraction, Tap is your place.
 The walls are decorated with memorabilia, from boxing gloves used in championship fights to hockey sticks used in the Stanley Cup Finals, plus football helmets and UFC championship belts.
-The beer selection is heavy on local and seasonal brews on tap and the kitchen turns out fun stuff like beer-battered cheese curds, Nashville Hot Chicken sandwiches, and fried ice cream.
+The beer selection is heavy on local with seasonal brews on tap, and the kitchen turns out fun stuff like beer-battered cheese curds, Nashville Hot Chicken sandwiches, and fried ice cream.
 A "patio" on the casino floor has outdoor lights and games like giant Connect Four.
 The bar is also a quick walk from the MGM Grand sports book, allowing you to place a bet without losing your table (hopefully).